great ideas into digital health and social care solutions

 The Digital Health & Care Innovation Centre (DHI) was established in 2013 and is a key enabler and catalyst for change, occupying a unique and visible position at the heart of the innovation ecosystem for digital health and social care in Scotland.

-A world-leading collaboration between the Glasgow School of Art and the University of Strathclyde, publicly funded by the Scottish Funding Council (SFC) and the Scottish Government.
+A world-leading collaboration between the University of Strathclyde and Glasgow School of Art, publicly funded by the Scottish Funding Council (SFC) and the Scottish Government.
 We are a not-for-profit organisation.

 Our expertise and influence allow us to play a pivotal role in building a fairer, inclusive, accessible, and equitable health and social care system by harnessing the power of Scotland’s public, private, and third/ charity sectors.